 For some history, in May 2019 the club announced its inaugural roster for the U14 squad.

 In another historic moment, September 7, 2019 was the first time an Austin FC team of any level played a competitive match.
 (Austin FC Academy’s U14 squad lost to San Antonio FC U14 in a 4-1 score.)

-Then Austin FC Academy formed U13 and U15 clubs in June 2020.
-Players are currently virtually training due to the COVID-19 pandemic.
+Then Austin FC Academy formed U13 and U14 clubs (OG U14 moved to U15) in June 2020, adding 40+ new players to the club.
+Players had to start the Academy by training virtually for several months due to the COVID-19 pandemic.